MinnL/music_analyzer_app/README.md

 - Ensure your audio file is in one of the supported formats (WAV, MP3, OGG, FLAC, M4A)
 - Large files may take longer to process
 - If the app becomes unresponsive, try refreshing the page

+### Audio Playback Issues
+- If playback doesn't work, ensure your browser supports HTML5 audio
+- Try different audio file formats if you encounter compatibility issues
+- For very large files, there might be a delay before playback starts

 ## System Requirements